-This document provides a process for completing a risk assessment to inform your organisation's vaccination policy.
+This document provides a process for completing a risk assessment to inform v your organisation's vaccination policy. rins document provides d process for completing 5 a risk assessment to morning your organisation's vaccination policy.

 Question Action 1 Is your work subject to a PHO?
 4 \rightarrow Yes Consult your team on the implications of mandatory vaccination and see step 4. ↓ No 2 Is your work covered by a contractual obligation/Term of award, agreement, employment contract, existing policy that means you should vaccinate?
-This may relate to wording of polices requiring flu vaccination for example.
-Yes Consult your team on the implications of mandatory vaccination and see step 4.
+This may relate to wording of polices requiring flu vaccination for example. → Yes Consult your team on the implications of mandatory vaccination and see step 4.
 Organisations with multiple funding sources for example health or education will need to comply with PHO.
-Note that DCJ policy (22 October 2021) requires vaccination to visit or work on its own sites .
+Note that DCJ policy (22 October 2021) requires vaccination to visit or work on its own sites.
 As such, DCJ has undertaken COVID-19 risk assessments at all sites, locations and workplaces and implemented a COVID-19 Vaccination Policy (the Policy) that requires all contractors, consultants, suppliers, sub-contractors, volunteers and students, apprentices/trainees/those on work experience to also meet the vaccination requirements as set out in the Policy.
-Vaccinations are an important control against the transmission of COVID-19 in all DCJ sites, locations and workplaces √ No 3 Risk Assessment Plan your WHS consultation and engagement for the risk assessment in line with enterprise and award agreements and usual procedures, then start the risk assessment Check your organisation's procedures regarding consultation with Health and Safety representatives/committees, and requirement for union involvement.
+Vaccinations are an important control against the transmission of COVID-19 in all DCJ sites, locations and workplaces ↓ No 3 Risk Assessment Plan your WHS consultation and engagement for the risk assessment in line with enterprise and award agreements and usual procedures, then start the risk assessment Check your organisation's procedures regarding consultation with Health and Safety representatives/committees, and requirement for union involvement.
 Consultation includes risks, controls and how best to communicate about any changes being discussed.
 Consultation is required both when vaccines are mandated by PHO and when they are not, with all the people affected.
 This includes volunteers, interns, contractors.
-Identification of risks and controls, ideas for improvements Attitudes to vaccination Associated processes e.g. (as required by DCJ): processes and activities to respond to a confirmed or suspected case of COVID-19 in the workplace processes and activities for supporting a Client with a confirmed or suspected case of COVID-19 processes and activities for managing the risks associated with supporting a Client who is unvaccinated processes for recording visitors to the workplace, including the use of QR codes processes for supporting testing, tracing and isolation of Workers and Clients exposed to COVID-19 in line with public health requirements
+Consultation could include: Identification of risks and controls, ideas for improvements Attitudes to vaccination Associated processes e.g. (as required by DCJ): processes and activities to respond to a confirmed or suspected case of COVID-19 in the workplace processes and activities for supporting a Client with a confirmed or suspected case of COVID-19 processes and activities for managing the risks associated with supporting a Client who is unvaccinated processes for recording visitors to the workplace, including the use of QR codes processes for supporting testing, tracing and isolation of Workers and Clients exposed to COVID-19 in line with public health requirements